unxmaal/booterizer/README.md

 ## I'm having trouble with the Vagrant Booterizer

-Generally, if you have trouble with the Vagrant-based booterizer, use the Pi version.
+Generally, if you have trouble with the Vagrant-based booterizer, use the [Raspberry Pi Version](#raspberry-pi-version).
 It's easier, faster, and nearly everything's already done for you.

 ## Problems running inst from Serial port